ericmasiello/apis-workshop/slides.md

 1. Who authored the post "Mastering React Native"
 2. What are the ids of the posts authored by Eric Masiello
-3. Create a comment for post titled "Learn about APIs"
-4. Create a new author with your name and email
-5. Update Erika's email to "erikalewis889@gmail.com"

 ---